nettohadi/reaksi/README.md

 ## Description

 Reaksi is a React like library with the same modern API.
-This is an attempt to understand how React works under the hood by recreating many of it's features.
+This is an attempt to understand how React works under the hood by recreating many of its features.

 ## Installation